 Sample rate is the number of times the audio is sampled per second.
 For example, CD audio has a sample rate of 44100 Hz.
 This means that the audio is sampled 44100 times every second.
 The sample rate is measured in “Hertz” – a unit of frequency describing cycles per second.

 Standard CD-quality audio uses a sample rate of 44.1 kHz (k means times 1000).
 Sampling Rates range from 8000 Hz (very, very low quality) up to 192 000 Hz (very, very hi quality).
 The disadvantage of very high sample rates is that they deliver very large files – not to mention – people cannot hear improvement after 44100 Hz (See Blog: Why Waveforms?).

 Bit Rate and Bit Depth are two more important aspects of digitized sound.
 From the export (or render) window in your DAW, you will probably be able to choose from 16, 24, and 32 bit.
 SoundBrige allows these three options as well as a 32bit float option.
 This refers to Bit Depth – the number of possible values to represent a sample of the signal with.
 Professional studios usually offer bit depths of 24 and 32.

 In digital multimedia, Bit Rate refers to the number of bits within a unit of playback time to represent a continuous medium (such as audio) and describes the character of the sample.

 MORE ABOUT LOSSY FORMATS LIKE MP3

-You can customize the degree to which the MP3 will retain or lose information during the encoding and compression process by tweeking the bit settings.
-Lower bit rate means the encoder will discard more or audio information during the compression process, which will effect audio quality on playback.
+You can customize the degree to which the MP3 will retain or lose information during the encoding and compression process by tweaking the bit settings.
+Lower bit rate means the encoder will discard more or audio information during the compression process, which will affect audio quality on playback.
 Bit Rates for MP3 files range from 16 kilobytes per second (kbps) to 320 kbps.